sickozell/SickoCV/README.md

 There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
 - 'No interpolation' can be used when sample rates match and speed is 100% constant
 - 'Linear 1' and 'Linear 2' interpolates the samples with different weighted averages
-- 'Hermite' uses a Cubic Hermite spline interpolation that offers a better result (default)
+- 'Hermite' uses a Cubic Hermite spline interpolation that usually offers a better result (default)

 **Anti-aliasing filter**
 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.

 **Crossfade length**
 Crossfade can be set from 0 to 50ms and is engaged when the sample skips from LoopEnd to LoopStart or from CueEnd to CueStart when in Gate Mode.

 **Polyphonic Outs**
 When this option is enabled the outs reflects v/oct input polyphony.
-Otherwise polyphonic outputs are mixed in one monophonic out
+Otherwise polyphonic outputs are mixed in one monophonic out.

 **Phase scan**
 This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.
-Be sure to disable it when using 1-cycle waveforms.
+Be sure to disable it when using one-cycle waveforms.

 #### PRESETS
 There are some factory presets stored in the context menu.
 Loading a factory preset automatically clears the sample from memory, pay attention.

+#### USING ONE-CYCLE WAVEFORMS
+One-cycle waveforms can be used in GATE mode with LOOP mode enabled.
+Be sure to disable PhaseScan functionality, adjust Cue and Loop START to 0% and Cue/Loop END to 100%, or load relative factory preset before loading the sample.

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate